 Travellers whose passport contains evidence of entry to Israel or to other-country border crossings with Israel will be refused entry.

 You should enter Libya at official border crossing sites.
 Travellers who are unable to provide evidence they entered at an official border crossing may be detained.
-You should register your passports with the police station closest to your accommodation.
+You should register your passport with the police station closest to your accommodation.
 Failure to do so may result in fines and problems during your stay or on departure.